Skip to content

 Market signal and location

 Neuchâtel combines Jura-arc topography with pragmatic energy policy.
 With Viteos in the city of Neuchâtel, Groupe E in Val-de-Ruz and Val-de-Travers, and ENSA in the Jura highlands, the canton is shaped by three strong utilities.
 Feed-in tariffs are mid-range; self-consumption pays off especially well thanks to household electricity prices of 28–32 Rp./kWh.
 In the Canton of Neuchâtel, there is no general cantonal PV bonus.
-The main incentives are Pronovo, the full tax deduction, and the «Programme d'encouragement pour l'énergie», which supports mainly energy renovations and, depending on the budget, battery storage.
+The main incentives are Pronovo, the full tax deduction, and the «Programme d'encouragement pour l'énergie», which supports energy renovations.
+Since 1 March 2026 a cantonal battery-storage contribution applies: a CHF 800 flat rate plus CHF 80 per kWh of storage capacity (max.
+50 % of the investment, min.
+3 kWh, max.
+2 kWh per kW of PV).
 Viteos, Groupe E, and ENSA offer attractive feed-in tariffs.

 Household electricity price